aspatti1257/CellLineAnalyzer/README.md

 All of these files should be in the same folder.
 This program will accept one argument, a path to that folder (it can either be passed as a parameter on the command line, or entered at the prompt after running it).
-The outputs will be .CSV files called RandomForestAnalysis.csv, LinearSVMAnalysis.csv, and/or RadialBasisFunctionSVMAnalysis.csv depending on which machine learning modules you opt to use.
+The outputs will be .CSV files called RandomForestAnalysis.csv, LinearSVMAnalysis.csv, RadialBasisFunctionSVMAnalysis.csv, and/or ElasticNetAnalysis.csv depending on which machine learning modules you opt to use.

 Also part of this program, is the option to generate a series of .CSVs from MATLAB files.
 Making the main input to this program easier to generate.